xarray-contrib/xarray-simlab/doc/framework.rst

 iterable of foreign variables pointing to each of the variables that are members of the group, across the model.

+Note that group variables only support ``intent='in'``, i.e, group variables should only be used to get the values of multiple foreign variables of a same group.

-Variable groups are useful particularly in cases where you want to combine different processes that act on the same variable, e.g. in landscape evolution modeling combine the effect of different erosion processes on the evolution of the surface elevation.
+Group variables are useful particularly in cases where you want to combine (aggregate) different processes that act on the same variable, e.g. in landscape evolution modeling combine the effect of different erosion processes on the evolution of the surface elevation.
 This way you can easily add or remove processes to/from a model and avoid missing or broken links between processes.

 On-demand variables
 ~~~~~~~~~~~~~~~~~~~